ManishaMuskan/react-play-and-learn-projects/README.md

 # react-projects

-react practiced projects for conceptual knowlwdge
+React practiced projects for conceptual knowledge.
+This repository contains many small projects illustrating the concepts How to use these concepts and in what kind of situation.